cmbuckley/cmbuckley.github.io/projects/laptop.md

     If bDeleteFile Then DeleteFile sActionCommand

-    If sNewSettingsDate &lt;&gt; sSettingsDate Or bManualChange Then Select Case sNewAction
+    If sNewSettingsDate <> sSettingsDate Or bManualChange Then Select Case sNewAction
             Case "slideshow", "flash", "default"
                 bDeleteFile = False